 Number three on the most-popular-surgery list is liposuction.
 Mums use this procedure to shape their tummy, flanks, underarms, thighs, bottoms, and other regions of unwanted chubbiness.
 Of course, not all excess fat came from the baby.
 Mum may have had a little extra even before her pregnancy.
 Still, the Mummy Makeover is the perfect opportunity to take care of all trouble areas in one go, so it works out in the end.

-If you feel it’s time to make the transition from life-giver to hot momma, get in touch with Dr Rizk and find out more about the Magic of Mummy Makeovers.
+If you feel it’s time to make the transition from life-giver to hot momma, get in touch with Dr Rizk and find out more about the Mummy Makeovers.
 You can call us, fill in our web form, or register for a detailed skype consultation.

 Dr Rizk advocates the National Law and Australian Health Practitioner Regulation Agency (AHPRA) guidelines that any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.